SURFQuantum/qc-quantum-linear-systems/README.md

 Quantum algorithms to solve linear systems of equations.

 ## Installation
+Note: The preferred way to install this is manually and not via pypi!
+The pypi package can be used to import this package e.g. on AWS.

+Instead: Please follow these instructions:

 Dependencies are managed with [poetry](https://python-poetry.org/).
 If poetry is not already installed on your system/evironment, follow the [installation instructions](https://python-poetry.org/docs/#installation).